Fusarium solani

 Fusarium solani is a species complex of at least 26 closely related filamentous fungi in the division Ascomycota, family Nectriaceae.
 It is the anamorph of Nectria haematococca.
-It is a common soil fungus and colonist of plant materials.
-Fusarium solani is implicated in plant disease as well as human disease notably infection of the cornea of the eye.
+It is a common soil inhabiting mold.
+Fusarium solani is implicated in plant diseases as well as in serious human diseases such as fungal keratitis.

 History and taxonomy

 The genus Fusarium was described in 1809 by Link.
 In the 1930s, Wollenweber and Reinking organized the genus Fusarium into sections, including Martiella and Ventricosum, which were collapsed together by Snyder and Hansen in the 1940s to form a single species, Fusarium solani; one of nine Fusarium species they recognized based on morphological features.
 The current concept of F. solani is as a species complex consisting of multiple, closely related and morphologically poorly distinguishable, "cryptic" species with characteristic genetic differences.
 There is a proposed concept for the entire genus - widely subscribed by specialists - that would include this complex.
-However there is a smaller counterproposal that radically refiles the genus including making this complex into a genus Neocosmospora.
+However, there is a smaller counterproposal that radically refiles the genus including making this complex into a genus Neocosmospora.
 The fungus is allied with the sexual species, Nectria haematococca, in the family Nectriaceae (phylum Ascomycota).